Was it medical negligence, or just one of those things?

 Reviewed by

-Finger amputation is most commonly a result of a traumatic injury, but there are cases where medical negligence has led to finger amputations that could have been avoided.
+In some cases, medical negligence has led to finger amputations that could have been avoided and if that has happened to you, you may be able to make an amputation claim.
 In our experience finger amputations as a result of negligence make up only a very small fraction of the amputations that take place across the UK each year.
 However, it is possible for a medical professional to insufficiently identify or treat symptoms which then leads to the loss of a finger.
 The effects of this can be devastating, especially if the finger that has been amputated was on your dominant hand.

 A finger amputation can be in full, or as a partial finger amputation such as a fingertip amputation.